Identifying and Managing Vulnerabilities in Python Packages

 ProGet uses CVE and NVD, referring to a much broader range of vulnerabilities compared to

 pip-audit.
 Tools like ProGet can also allow users to scan for vulnerabilities and identify which applications have been affected by the package consumers feature.

 For more details on using ProGet to scan for vulnerabilities check out our step-by-step guide.

 Vulnerability Scanning is not a Catch-All

-Tools are great for cutting down on manual process and automating routine, pesky tasks, but it shouldn’t be considered the end-all-be-all.
-Packages without reported vulnerabilities today does not mean no vulnerabilities tomorrow.
+Tools are great for cutting down on the manual process and automating routine, pesky tasks, but they shouldn’t be considered the end-all-be-all.
+Packages without reported vulnerabilities today don’t mean no vulnerabilities tomorrow.